Book of Jubilees: In the Jewish tradition

 It was not canonized into the Jewish canon and there is no official record of it in Pharisaic or Rabbinical sources.
+One disputed piece of evidence concerning the book's relationship to the biblical canon occurs in Jubilees 2:23.
+David Wilber notes that the passage associates twenty-two acts of creation with twenty-two generations from Adam to Jacob, while later Greek writers citing Jubilees add corresponding references to the twenty-two Hebrew letters and twenty-two sacred books.
+Some scholars have proposed that the reference to twenty-two sacred books was present in the original text, although James VanderKam argues that it was a later addition.
 According to Zvi Ron (2013), the Book of Jubilees may be categorized "as an early form of midrashic literature"; also some of its interpretations are preserved in later midrashic texts.
 For example, Jubilees, in its long section on Enoch, mentions the idea that Enoch was taken by angels to the Garden of Eden and learned astronomy from them.
 This idea can also be found in the Midrash Aggadah.
 There it is also mentioned that Enoch was transformed into the angel Metatron.
 In Jubilees, the similar figure is known as the "Angel of the Presence".
 The idea that Enoch was taught by angels, while seen as controversial, is also found elsewhere in rabbinic literature.

 Midrash Tadshe was compiled in the early 11th-century, but it was based on a still earlier work by R. Pinchas b.
 Jair (end of second century A.D.).
 It has many parallels with Jubilees.
 Several sections of Midrash Tadshe are in entire agreement with Jubilees.

 Other clear early evidence of Jubilees in Jewish tradition is in the Bereshit Rabba (5th century) and Pirkei de-Rabbi Eliezer (9th century).

 In Bereshit Rabba 55:4, for example, the interpretation of Genesis 22:1 ('The Offering of Isaac') is paralleled to some extent in Jubilees 17:16.
 Both texts "reshape the story of Abraham by shifting the origin of the test from God to other figures".
 According to J. van Ruiten, also a "comparable interpretation occurs in [the Qumran text] 4Q225, Philo Biblical Antiquities 32:1–4; b.
 Sanhedrin 89b".

 Some other midrashim showing parallels are the Chronicles of Jerahmeel, and especially the Midrash Vayisau.

 The ancient Book of Noah did not survive to our time.
 Yet two considerable sections of it were incorporated in Jubilees.
 It was also used extensively by the Book of Enoch.